Rockingham

 Rockingham was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Rockingham's population shows significant cultural diversity, with 10.1% speaking a language other than English at home and 36.8% born overseas.
-Christianity is the predominant religion, accounting for 48.1%.
-However, Rockingham has a slightly higher proportion of 'Other' religions, at 0.8%, compared to Greater Perth's 0.7%.
+Rockingham's cultural diversity was evident with 10.1% speaking a language other than English at home, and 36.8% born overseas.
+Christianity was the predominant religion, comprising 48.1%.
+The 'Other' religious category was slightly overrepresented at 0.8%, compared to Greater Perth's 0.7%.

 Frequently Asked Questions - Diversity